10 April 2017

 Glover's narration also neatly captures the contradictions.
 Although egg freezing is often marketed as 'empowering', are the effects on women's life choices really so one-sided?
 Is it really such a progressive option for employers, or would women be better supported by better childcare provision at work, for instance?
 'There is a kind of trickle-down effect that if big companies start offering this, they create a market, and women actually become quite vulnerable… My fertility shouldn't be governed by someone wanting to make a business out of it,' Glover suggests to Professor Nargund, pointing out that CREATE Fertility's website even calls egg freezing 'The perfect 30th birthday present', which could be helping to create a new financial and social norm.

 'The kind of people who are going to do really, really well with egg freezing are those who have loads and loads eggs, and don't have a fertility problem in the first place.
 I find it difficult to believe that represents most women who are undergoing this procedure.
-That's the issue,' says another egg freezer, who describes the negatives and 'massive disappointment' of her experience as 'a massive disappointment'.
+That's the issue,' says another egg freezer, who describes the negatives and 'massive disappointment' of her experience.

 I enjoyed this informative and varied documentary immensely, and would highly recommend it.